LockyBounty/caramel-lb1/README.md

     * HTML5
       * Improve the size (compress files etc.)
       * To put on Jean-Michel server and serve directly through Django structure
+### For the game presentation page (made by Michel, and added by Silvia on her Django structure):
-* Make a short video of gameplay (if possible with montage) and add it to the game presentation page (made by Michel, and added by Silvia on her Django structure) and improve it
+* Make a short video of gameplay (if possible with montage) and add it to the game presentation page (ex: Steam template)

 ## Special Thanks (Brainstorming & ideation)